 The first season after the planting, about the middle or end of June, the side buds and branches will put forth young shoots; each will give from one to three or four.
-Select that which is most horizontal in its growth (it should be on the lower part of the branch, as the tree will then be more inclined to spread) for a leader, and pinch off all the others to three inches in length (see Fig. 2, a, a, a).
-If these pinched shoots again push, suffer them to grow two inches, and then pinch them to one inch; but if the horizontal branch has a good leader, it will take off all the superfluous sap, and prevent the pinched spurs from breaking; their buds will only swell, and the following season they will be fruit spurs.
+Select that which is most horizontal in its growth (it should be on the lower part of the branch, as the tree will then be more inclined to spread) for a leader to that branch, and pinch off all the others to three leaves (see Fig. 2, a, a, a).
+If these pinched shoots again push, suffer them to make four leaves, and then pinch them to one leaf; but if the horizontal branch has a good leader, it will take off all the superfluous sap, and prevent the pinched spurs from breaking; their buds will only swell, and the following season they will be fruit spurs.